GMOD/jblast-jbconnect-hook/docs/setup.rst

 The galaxyService requres the presence of Galaxy.

-See jbs-setup-galaxy_ for instructions on how to configure Galaxy for JBlast.
+See :ref:`jbs-setup-galaxy` for instructions on how to configure Galaxy for JBlast.

 JBlast jbutil Command